Mary-Chatsane/ai-code-exercises/PERFORMANCE_OPTIMIZATION_CHALLENGE.md

 | **Scalability** | Gets dramatically worse as product count grows (quadratic+) | Scales much more gracefully as product count grows |

+**key learnings**

+For a code to work, there must always be proper planning and structuring, as well as testing. it takes mistakes and getting it right to finally learn and know how to.
+With AI, there's more efficiently and learning through the use of Prompts, and all round questions and answers.